GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.file_handlers/README.md

 [equivalent API](https://developer.chrome.com/articles/file-handling/) in web applications.

-With this extension installed, you can open .txt files with the extension and see their name and size on the opened extension page.
-This could be a good starting point for building an extension which displays or interacts with an opened file.
+With this extension installed, you can open text files with the extension and see their name and size on the opened extension page.
+This could be a good starting point for building an extension that displays or interacts with an opened file.

 <img src="screenshot.png" height=300 alt="Screenshot showing the File Handling API demo running in Chrome.">